Yahia995/llm-api/README.md

 ## 🔮 Planned Enhancements (Next Versions)

-* Asynchronous request handling
-* Celery + Redis for background tasks
+* Celery + Redis for background task processing
-* Docker & Docker Compose setup
+* Docker & Docker Compose for containerized deployment
-* MLflow integration for model tracking
+* MLflow integration for model tracking and experiment management
-* Hugging Face model registry support
+* Hugging Face model registry and fallback inference support
-* Authentication and rate limiting
+* Authentication, rate limiting, and production hardening

 ---

 ## 📌 Notes

-This repository follows an **incremental development approach**.
+This repository follows an *incremental development approach*.
-Each new feature will be introduced in separate commits to clearly demonstrate the system’s evolution.
+Each new feature is introduced in separate commits or branches to clearly demonstrate the system’s evolution.